The best thing about these Tomato Arugula Feta Biscuits is the subtle garlic flavor in each bite thanks to the jarred marinated roasted tomatoes.

 I planned to make savory scones, but they ended up being accidental biscuits.

-What it really comes down to is the crumb.
+What it really comes down to is the crumb or their layers.

 Biscuits are different.
 When you break one in half, their distinct layered insides are revealed.

 How To Make Tomato Arugula Feta Biscuits

 So why did these tomato arugula feta biscuits turn out to be biscuits instead of scones?

 I started by combining the dry ingredients, cutting in the butter and then stirring in the wet ingredients until I had a shaggy dough.

 Next it was time for the feature ingredients.
 The chopped jarred roasted tomatoes.

 They definitely had an effect on the final texture.
 That extra moisture resulted in the flaky center.

 But what I loved most about those marinated roasted tomatoes was how they left behind a subtle garlic flavor even in the bites without tomatoes.

 The arugula gave the biscuits a peppery kick.
 The tomatoes and arugula were balanced with salty crumbled feta.